nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_search.md

     - One or more `documentReference` resource that conforms to the `NRLS-DocumentReference-1` profile and has the status value "current"; or
     - A '0' (zero) total value indicating no record was matched i.e. an empty 'Bundle'.

-      {% include note.html content="The returned searchset bundle does NOT currently support: <br/> <br/> (1) the `self link`, which carries the encoded parameters that were actually used to process the search. <br/> <br/> (2) the identity of resources in the entry using the `fullUrl` element. <br/> <br/> (3) resources matched in a successful search using the `search.mode` element. <br/> <br/> NB: The NRLS Service will ONLY return an empty bundle if a Spine Clincals record exists and there is no DocumentReference for that specific Clinicals record." %}
+      {% include note.html content="The returned searchset bundle does NOT currently support: <br/> <br/> (1) the `self link`, which carries the encoded parameters that were actually used to process the search. <br/> <br/> (2) the identity of resources in the entry using the `fullUrl` element. <br/> <br/> (3) resources matched in a successful search using the `search.mode` element. <br/> <br/> NB: The NRL Service will ONLY return an empty bundle if a Spine Clincals record exists and there is no DocumentReference for that specific Clinicals record." %}

 - Where a documentReference is returned, it SHALL include the versionId <!--and fullUrl--> of the current version of the documentReference resource